 Knowledge is power

-Sharing is caring but also a vacation risk.
-Share your vacation news and photos after your travels!
-It’s not because it will make your colleagues or friends jealous of you having a fantastic time.
-But rather that by sharing the fact that you’re travelling you are making both your home and workplace a target.
+Sharing is caring but also an Out of Office risk.
+It is safest to share your vacation news and photos after your travels!
+It’s not because it will make your colleagues and friends jealous of you having a fantastic time.
+But rather that by sharing the fact that you’re travelling you could be making both your home and workplace a target for criminals.

 Burglars have increasingly been utilizing social media to figure out their next target.
 Sharing too much on social media can make your home vulnerable because burglars know when you’re not at home.

+But how does sharing your vacation on social media become an out-of-office risk?
 Never assume that your account is completely secure.
-If a hacker has already gotten a foothold to your email or is somehow lurking in your company’s systems, they might use the knowledge that you – or someone else is travelling, to strike.
+If a hacker has already gotten a foothold to your email or is somehow lurking in your company’s systems, they might use the knowledge that you – or someone else within your workplace – is travelling, to strike.
 For example they could request an urgent transfer of money because of an overdue invoice.
-Or ask your colleagues to send you money, in your name, because you got robbed.
+Or ask your colleagues to send you money, in your name, claiming that you got robbed while one vacation.

 Out of Office replies